-The above procedure can be done at our dentist’s clinic in Ilford.
-When the procedure is done in the clinic the dentist utilizes a powerful whitening gel and a specialized laser that activates the gel and enables the gel and bleaching occurs faster.
+Here, gel is utilised as a whitening solution and normally applied directly on the tooth surface.
+The product contains hydrogen peroxide.
+This procedure can be provided at our dentistry clinic in Ilford.
+When the procedure is carried out in the clinic, the dentist utilises a powerful whitening gel and a specialised laser that activates the gel and creates a quicker reaction time.